SymfonyCasts/symfony7/sfcasts/render-form.md

 is sent via POST method.
 Symfony defaults to POST for forms, although you can override this.
 We'll explore how to send a form via GET later on.

-The action attribute is empty.
+There is no `action` attribute.
 This means the form submits to the same URL, which is incredibly convenient when you need to use the same form across different pages that submit to various places.
 Sure, you could specify an action explicitly, but most of the time, it's not necessary.

 ## Styling with Tailwind CSS

-Since our project uses Tailwind CSS, let's activate the Tailwind Forms plugin for some reasonable styling defaults.
+Now to at least make our form fields visible.
+Tailwind CSS has a Forms plugin that provides basic styling for form elements.
 Back in PhpStorm, open `assets/styles/app.css`, and at the top, add
 `@plugin "@tailwindcss/forms";`

 Don't forget the semicolon at the end.
-This plugin provides a neat minimal reset for form controls, making them easier to style with Tailwind classes.
-That's our designer's favorite feature!

-Refresh your browser, and you'll notice a significant improvement.
-Our form has gone from a 90s throwback to a more modern look.
+Refresh your browser, and you'll notice a slight improvement.
+We've gone from invisible fields to a 90's looking form.
+It's a start at least...

-Now, let's add a minor detail to make our form fields blend better with the background.
+Let's add a minor detail to make our form fields blend better with the background.
 In the CSS file, add this bit:

 ```css